microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

     ![Full side rail.](./Media/FullSideRail.png)

-1. In our modeling view, we notice a [snowflaked dimension](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/snowflake-dimension/) from the **DimProductCategory_raw** < **DimProductSubcategory_raw** < **DimProductCategory_raw** tables.
+1. In our modeling view, we notice a [snowflaked dimension](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/snowflake-dimension/) from the **DimProductCategory_raw** > **DimProductSubcategory_raw** > **DimProductCategory_raw** tables and the **DimGeography** > **DimCustomer** tables.
 This type of modeling approaching may affect our datasets query performance, as these dimensions contain the same information - to better optimize our dataset we'll flatten the three tables into a single dimension table for use.

     ![Snowflake dimensions](./Media/SnowflakeDimensions.png)